Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Data and Method

+For (i) we consider the fitting formulae that exist in the literature as well as new fitting formulae based on simple polynomials in the key BNS parameters \ie, reduced tidal deformability, $\tilde{\Lambda}$, and mass ratio, $q$.
+Then we perform a standard fitting procedure with least square method, minimizing the residuals and display the fit performance on the residual plots for every quantity.
+To quantitatively gauge the fit performance (for each ejecta property) we employ the sum of squared residuals (\ssr{}) defined as $\text{SSR} = \sum\limits_{i=1}^{N}(o_i - e_i)^2$ and the reduced $\chi^2$ statistics:

 where $N$ is the number of points in the dataset, $C$ is the number of coefficients in the fitting model (thus $N-C$ defines the number of degrees of freedom), $o_i$ are the dataset values and $o_i ^{\rm err}$ their errors, $e_i$ are the values predicted by the fitting model, and $o_i - e_i$ are the residuals.
-The model comparison thus states that the closer to $1$ $\chi_{\nu}^{2}$ is, the better the model performs.
-In addition we compute the coefficient of determination, $R^2$:
+The model comparison thus states that the lower \ssr{} is and the closer to $1$ $\chi_{\nu}^{2}$ is, the better the model performs.
+Note: a fit with the lowest $\chid$ may not necessarily be the fit with the lowest residuals if the error measure is not constant, \eg, for $\amd$ and $M_{\rm disk}$.
+This allows us to further asses the influence of the error measure.